charleywolf/barbeque/README.md

 `SPOTIFY_REFRESH_TOKEN`
 Run the application in development using `npm run dev` and open the `http://localhost:3000/api/spotify` route.
 Sign in to spotify, and the browser will display a refresh token.
 Save that as this. _If your app ever breaks and loses authentication for whatever reason, redo this step._

+`SPOTIFY_PLAYLIST_URI`
+Default playlist that allowed users can start if nothing is playing.